 - Ability to process communication data.
 Before routing calls to user endpoints, the cloud service processes communication data.
 That means developers can manage the quality of calls, record them, implement data storage features, and more.

 The disadvantages of this type of software are common for any cloud-based applications:

 - Dependency on the cloud provider.
 Changing the cloud provider when you have already deployed and released your application can be challenging and painful.

-- Poor scalability.
+- Limited scalability.
 You can’t use more server resources than the provider is able to provide.
 Also, scaling your software may lead to changes in cloud service pricing.